ApiDevs/ApiDevs/README.md

 - 🔭 I’m currently working on -> As an engineering programmer
-- 🌱 I’m currently learning -> Ruby, css, c +, c ++
+- 🌱 I’m currently learning -> Ruby, html
-- 🤔 I’m looking for help with -> So far nothing
+- 🤔 I’m looking for help with -> ....
-- 💬 Ask me about -> Java, ATS ,JavaScript, MongoDB, Redis
+- 💬 Ask me about -> Java, ATS , MongoDB, Redis
 - 📫 How to reach me: sergiodevelopement01@gmail.com
 - 😄 Pronouns: API or Layers
 - ⚡ Fun fact:Just goals for now